josrah/workoutTracker/README.md

 (yyyy-mm-dd) in the pop-up.

 #### Show
-Shows all lift regardless of exercise choosen in the right panel.
+Shows all lifts regardless of exercise choosen in the right panel.

 #### Calculate Total
 Calculates powerlifting total; squat+bench press+deadlift.